Parikalp-Bhardwaj/Blockchain_Service/README.md

 ## Features

+- **Automated Deployment**: Use Ansible to create a Kubernetes cluster effortlessly.
-- **Easy Deployment**: Spin up new blockchain networks with a single API call.
+- **API Control**: Manage your blockchain networks via simple API calls.
-- **Scalable Architecture**: Kubernetes ensures the system can handle increasing loads.
-- **Automated Setup**: Ansible scripts automate the provisioning of infrastructure.
-- **Comprehensive Management**: APIs handle all aspects of blockchain lifecycle management.
+- **Customizable Setup**: Modify the configurations to suit your personal needs.

 ## Architecture